geofurlong/builder/README.md

 For most applications, end-users will likely utilise the files contained in the `data/precomputed` or `data/gazetteer` directories, as these contain pre-computed geographic information for regular points (at multiple resolutions) along each ELR.
 These ready-made tabular files provide simple lookup access to geographic positions for ELRs and mileages without the need for any complex computation.

 In addition to these files, developers may use the database in `data/production`, combined with the Go library files in `pkg/geocode` for custom applications to compute the geographic position of an ELR and mileage combination dynamically.
-This library exposes function to establish a `point` for a single mileage or `substring` for a mileage range.
+This library exposes function to establish a `point` for a single mileage and `substring` for a mileage range.
 Client libraries for other programming languages are in progress to integrate with the database in `data/production`.

 ### Key Definitions